 Ecosystem in a Jar

-Buy or find a green or brown container such as a plastic drink bottle, milk bottle, glass fish bowl or aquarium.
-Thoroughly rinse it out.
+Buy or find a container such as a plastic drink bottle, milk bottle, glass fish bowl or aquarium.
+Green or brown containers will help diffuse the light.
+Thoroughly rinse the container out.
 Do not use soap.
 If necessary, use salt or baking soda for scrubbing.

 Add gravel to your container about 3/4 inch deep.